teckann/Nature-Nest/README.md

 ## 🌄 Overview

-**NatureNest** is a modern, full-stack web application designed to provide a premium, nature-inspired bungalow booking experience.
-Users can browse luxury bungalows, check availability, and easily book through a beautifully designed, user-friendly interface.
+**NatureNest** is a modern, full-stack web application designed to provide a premium, nature-inspired cabin booking experience.
+Users can browse luxury cabins, check availability, and easily book through a beautifully designed, user-friendly interface.

 ## ✨ Features